 If we fail in prosecuting or defending any such claims, in addition to paying monetary damages, we may lose valuable intellectual property rights or personnel.
-Even if we are successful in prosecuting or defending against such claims, litigation could result in substantial costs and be a distraction to management.
+Even if we are successful in prosecuting or defending against such claims, litigation could result in substantial costs, be a distraction to management, and divert time and resources away from other value-driving pursuits.